 Companies may submit filings to OPC via U. S. Mail or SERFF.
 Upon receipt of a paper filing, OPC staff will date stamp and return a copy of the filing's cover letter to the filer.
 The returned copy of the cover letter does not signify approval of the filing.
 The returned copy of the cover letter only notifies the filer that the filing has been received and is being processed in accordance with outlined procedures.
-A complete filing shall include a P & C transmittal document (pages 1, 2, and 4), a cover letter which states the intent to file under the prior approval provision, and actuarial justification to support the request.
+A complete filing shall include a cover letter which states the intent to file under the file and use provision, and actuarial justification to support the request.
 Date-sensitive time frames shall be determined by the stamped receipt date on the returned copy, not the stamped receipt-acknowledged date.

 Upon receipt of a filing submitted through SERFF, OPC staff will change the filing status to "Review Initiated."
 Once the SERFF filing is electronically date stamped, this act should serve as an indicator to the filer that the filing has been received and is being processed in accordance with outlined procedures.
-A complete filing submitted via SERFF shall include a detailed explanation in the filing description stating the insurer's intent to submit under the prior approval provision and a thorough explanation of the filing, a completed rate/rule filing schedule and actuarial justification to support the request.
+A complete filing submitted via SERFF shall include a detailed explanation in the filing description stating the insurer's intent to submit under the prior file and use provision and a thorough explanation of the filing, a completed rate/rule filing schedule and actuarial justification to support the request.